 Dabhol town is located on the south-west border of Dapoli taluka.
 Vashishthi River flowing from Chiplun merges into the sea at Dabhol forming the Dabhol creek.
 Chandikadevi Temple and a fishing jetty are the major attractions in Dabhol.
 The underground temple of Chandikadevi with a swayambhu idol is thronged by pilgrims every year during shivaratri.

-Dabhol beach, one of the most secluded beaches tranquility of which is augmented by the 'suruche ban' lining the enire stretch of the beach thanks to the afforestation efforts of Maharashtra government.The revered Vashishti river meets the sea in Dabhol forming the Dabhol creek.
-Venture into the river in a boat with a fishing rod and you could try your hand at fishing while soaking in the pictureque locale!
+Dabhol beach is one amongst the many highlights of a vacation in Dabhol.
+Chandikadevi Temple is the primary attraction in Dabhol.
+The underground temple of Chandikadevi with a swayambhu idol is thronged by pilgrims every year during shivaratri.The revered Vashishti river meets the sea in Dabhol forming the Dabhol creek.
+Hire a boat and wade into the river with a fishing rod and you could try your hand at fishing too in the creek!

 Believed to be from the Pandav era the swayambhu Chandika Devi temple housed within a small underground cave is located on the Dabhol-Dapoli road about 27 kms from Dapoli.
 Housed within a small cave without electrical lights, lit up by 'samayis' is the idol of Chandika devi .The festival of Navaratri is celebrated in a big way at the temple.
 During the celebration, thousands of people come from different parts of the state to see the diety.